didemuysal/postelly/README.md

 # Sound Social Media App
-This is a pay-off app that is provided by Canberk Ardıç & Anıl Korkmaz to Harun Çağrıcı
+This is a Senior Design Project that focuses on social media that is created by Didem Uysal
 ## Tech Stack
 The app is currently developing with React Native 0.64
 ## Run the App